 Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.

 Working in an office has its pitfalls of course but the main benefit is that you are usually tied down to set times and days.
-This helps to ensure that you get your work done but it also means that you don’t have much flexibility.
+You may have a supervisor overseeing you too to help you stay on track.
+This helps to ensure that you get your work done but it also means that you don’t typically have a lot of flexibility.

 Staying motivated working from home

 Depending on the work that you do you may find that waking up early helps you get a good start on the day ahead.
 It can be a great achievement to see the sun rising.
 Also, knowing that you’ve already achieved a great amount of work is nice!

 I always feel more motivated in the morning.
 Often I find time for exercise too – which makes me feel good about myself.
 Now that I have a 4-year-old it has become even more important to me to carve out a small window of time, even just 30 minutes, to allow myself to have an iced Nutribullet coffee, enjoy a shower and feel refreshed for the day ahead.

 Since moving house in 2019 I’ve been very, very fortunate to have my own small office to work from.
 I’m so proud of this space, and I feel so motivate when I work there.
 I conduct about 90% of my work in this space now, and the other 10% is usually out in the garden enjoying fair weather.

 I love that my office overlooks the garden as I can enjoy lots of natural light in the day.

 Try to think about your workplace.
 I know not everyone is going to have an office, or a spare room to convert.
 Do try to avoid working in your bedroom.
 This can be demotivating and can lead to you working late into the night too.

 Your bedroom should be your sanctuary after a long day working so try to keep it that way.